Forensic Evidence Collection for Texas Nurses

 In September of 2013, Senate Bill 1191 was passed to allow for forensic evidence of sexual assault of survivors to be collected in hospital emergency rooms by emergency room nurses in combination with an emergency room physician.
 The reason behind this was many survivors in remote areas found themselves in a dilemma; they wanted a forensic exam but the nearest Sexual Assault Nurse Examiner (SANE) nurse was several hours away.
 Survivors are given the choice to travel to a site that has a SANE nurse or have their exam done in an emergency department setting.

 Emergency nurses must complete an approved training in order to collect forensic evidence from a sexual assault survivor.
 This training is not the same as that which is required for Sexual Assault Nurse Examiners.

 Sexual assault is one of the most challenging evidence collection processes encountered by an emergency nurse.
 It is important to follow with care all established guidelines and collection procedures using the approved sexual assault evidence collection kit.
 The emergency nurse will attend to the patient’s health needs while simultaneously collecting evidence for the criminal justice system.

-For the patient’s health, a history and physical exam should be done together with baseline testing for sexually transmitted infections (STI) and pregnancy testing.
+For the patient’s health, a history and physical exam should be done together with baseline testing for sexually transmitted infections (STIs) and pregnancy testing.
 The need for crisis intervention should be addressed.
 Prior to discharge, emergency contraception and STI prophylaxis in accordance with the CDC guidelines should be offered, along with a follow-up plan for both medical and psychosocial services.

 For the criminal justice system side, a history of the sexual assault is recorded, findings are documented and photographed, physical evidence is preserved with a chain of custody, and later, an interpretation of the findings may be provided to the criminal justice system.